Kortimu/kortimu.github.io/_posts/news/2022-04-06-dylanbot-name.md

 ---
 layout: post
 author: Kortimu
-title: It's Time For A Change.
+title: 🤖 It's Time For A Change.
+description: not ominous at all, nuh uh
 tags: project
-cover: /images/discord-question.jpg
+cover: /assets/images/posts/DYNM-cover.jpg
+archived: true
 ---

 Hello!
 Just wanted to inform ya regarding a little thing I have been procrastinating on doing.
 You see, I have worked on a little Discord bot for a friend of mine, and I have decided to do a little cool thing with it.